linuxserver/docker-mods/README.md

 ~~I also recommend including your docker-network as a valid ip `set_real_ip_from 172.17.0.0/16;` in the snippet above.~~

-This mod now also *tries* to set the real ip from the default route in the contaier.
+This mod now also *tries* to set the real ip from the interfaces in the container.

 ## Versions